• Skip to primary navigation

 Irish Soda Bread Pudding with Bailey's Crème Anglaise

-There is something truly special about this Irish Soda Bread Pudding with Bailey's Crème Anglaise topped with rich, luxurious crème anglaise!
-From the consistency of the traditional soda bread in our bread and butter pudding, to the hint of Bailey's in the crème anglaise - everything combines to make a very special Irish dessert to satisfy any sweet tooth!!
+There is something truly special about this Irish Soda Bread Pudding with Bailey's Crème Anglaise topped with rich, luxurious crème anglaise.
+From the consistency of the traditional soda bread in our bread and butter pudding to the hint of Bailey's in the crème anglaise - everything combines to make an exceptional Irish dessert to satisfy any sweet tooth!

 Check out this recipe